hdShang/arxiv-daily/docs/cs-CL/2025-06-30/papers/250623979v3-tap-a-taxonomy-guided-framework-for-automated-and-scalable-preferenc.md

 ---
 layout: default
-title: TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation
+title: "TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation"
 ---

 # TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation